tetrateio/training/modules/observability/README.md

   value: "1"
 ```

 Finally, Mixer needs to know when to generate this metric data and send it to Prometheus.
 This is defined as a `rule`.
-Every `rule` has a `match` condition that is evaluated; it the `match` is true, the `rule` is triggered.
+Every `rule` has a `match` condition that is evaluated; if the `match` is true, the `rule` is triggered.
 For example, we could use the `match` to receive only HTTP data, or only TCP data, etc. Prometheus does exactly this, and defines a rule for each set of protocols it has metric descriptions for:

 ```shell
 $ kubectl -n istio-system get rules